Yangyi-Chen/yangyi-chen.github.io/index.md

 # Bio
-I'm a second-year CS Ph.D. student at UIUC.
+I'm a third-year CS Ph.D. student at UIUC.
 I'm advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html) and I also collaborate with Prof. [Hao Peng](https://haopeng-nlp.github.io/).
 I'm interested in scalable approaches to developing large foundation models, including both pre-training and post-training stages.
 My research goal is to establish fundamental approaches to address the following challenges:
 - **Predictable Scaling**: The scaling laws that can reliably predict the development of foundation models.
 - **Scalable Modeling**: The model architectures and training recipes for multimodality that can transform increasing compute and data into sustained performance gains without hitting any bottleneck.